 - At Shapiro, Washburn & Sharp, our team has a combined total of more than $100 million in settlements and jury verdicts returned for clients.

-- We have more than 75 years of combined legal experience, and our lawyers are licensed to practice law in Virginia and North Carolina.
+- We have more than 75 years of combined legal experience, and our wrongful death lawyers are licensed to practice law in Virginia and North Carolina.

-- We believe in providing the highest level of personal client services, and we attempt to treat every client like family.
+- Our accident attorneys in Virginia Beach believe in providing the highest level of personal client services, and we attempt to treat every client like family.

-How Will an Attorney Help Your Wrongful Death Claim?
+How Will A Virginia Beach Wrongful Death Attorney Help Your Claim?

 - Conducting a complete investigation into the incident in order to determine liability.